 Zoloft, also known in its generic form as sertraline, is an antidepressant medication.
 It is primarily used to treat depression.
-However, it is also prescribed for a number of psychological ailments including:
+However, it is also prescribed for a number of mental health disorders.

 Many people find Zoloft to be therapeutic.
 Studies have shown that Zoloft can alleviate unwanted psychiatric symptoms just as well as other forms of therapy or treatment.
 But Zoloft has many side effects.
 Further, there is also a dark side to this drug.
 Zoloft is addictive.